Wiilly-i-am/PowerSuite/README.md

 > [!WARNING]
 > It is Recommended you look at the Wiki to Understand how to Use this Script, ![Wiki]()

+> [!TIP]
+> There are 2 Versions of the Script.
+> - ADK, Enviroment for Executing payloads.
+Has the script already installed and configured to autorun.
+(You will need to Flash it to a Pendrive using Rufus.)
+> - .PS1, For use in the Windows Enviroment.

 # 🏗️ How to Use
 > [!NOTE]
 > Some Feautures will require Administrator Access.
 You can Gain this by running the Administrator Backdoor under "Exploits/Payloads"